Kumonix/IntuneAutomateMobile/README.md

 ![Intune Automate Mobile](Intune%20Automate.png)

-# 🚀 HR Automation for Microsoft Ecosystems
+# 🚀 Community tool for a quick Check-in with your Intune tenant on the go

 ![Contributions Welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg)
 ![GitHub Stars](https://img.shields.io/github/stars/your-org/hr-automation?style=social)

-Welcome to the **HR Automation Community Resource**!
+Welcome to the **IntuneAutomate GitHub Page**!
-This repository contains Microsoft-focused resources to help IT and HR automate common HR solutions.
-From the more complex Onboarding with Microsoft Intune for identity and workflow to end user experiences through Expenses and Leave.
-It's purpose is to help both IT and HR teams streamline employee lifecycle processes using the Microsoft 365 ecosystem.
+This repository contains Microsoft-focused resources for setting up IntuneAutomate Mobile - This is the First tool as part of IntuneAutomate Admin toolset.
+These tools are created for FREE Use and modification.
+If you are familiar with deploying Microsoft Power Apps and Power Automate flows the mobile solution provides automation for ease of tenant monitoring.

 ---